Skip to main content

 • The degree to which you fine-tune the categorization will depend on your business needs and chosen inventory method (purchase based, sales-based or unit based using InventoryIQ).

-IMPORTANT: If you are using sales based COGS or unit based COGS with InventoryIQ, in certain circumstances, inventory related purchases can be expensed immediately on your P&L instead of being added to the value of your inventory on the balance sheet.
+IMPORTANT: If you are using sales based COGS or InventoryIQ, in certain circumstances, inventory related purchases can be expensed immediately on your P&L instead of being added to the value of your inventory on the balance sheet.
 Typically, this is allowed for specific purchases of ‘incidentals’, like bubble wrap or packing paper.
 If this is relevant, then read on!

 This is not relevant if you track COGS using the purchase based method.